huggingface/peft/docs/source/developer_guides/troubleshooting.md

 <Tip>

 As an example, when loading a model that is using the DeBERTa architecture for sequence classification, you'll see a warning that the following weights are newly initialized: `['classifier.bias', 'classifier.weight', 'pooler.dense.bias', 'pooler.dense.weight']`.
-From this, it follows that the `classifier` and `pooler` layers should be added to added: `modules_to_save=["classifier", "pooler"]`.
+From this, it follows that the `classifier` and `pooler` layers should be added to: `modules_to_save=["classifier", "pooler"]`.

 </Tip>